8 Best Protein Powders, How to Use Them, FAQs and More

 As the most abundant form of protein in the body, collagen is found in the muscles, skin, bones and blood vessels.
 However, collagen levels begin to slowly decline as you get older, resulting in symptoms like joint pain, wrinkles and hair loss.

 Taking a collagen supplement is an effective way to boost collagen levels and reverse the symptoms of aging to improve health and quality of life.
-The best form of a collagen protein includes several types, including from chicken collagen, bovine collagen, fish collagen and eggshell collagen.
+The best form of a collagen protein includes several types, including chicken collagen, bovine collagen, fish collagen and eggshell collagen.

 Benefits:

-• Promotes Hair and Skin Health: As the building block of the hair, skin and nails, some studies show that collagen supplementation could be therapeutic against hair loss and skin-related conditions.
+• Promotes hair and skin health: As the building block of the hair, skin and nails, some studies show that collagen supplementation could be therapeutic against hair loss and skin-related conditions.

 Goals: